badgeteam/website/content/en/docs/Badges/MCH2022/_index.md

 chip for advanced USB communication and board management and a Lattice ICE40UP5K FPGA for hardware accelerated graphics.

-It also contains a bunch of (stuff TODO elaborate).
+It also contains a bunch of stuff (TODO elaborate "stuff").

-The hardware is described in detail in the [hardware section](./hardware).
+The hardware is described in more detail in the [hardware section](./hardware).

 # The Software